alpha-hack-program/intelligent-cd-iberia/intelligent-cd-chart/conf/app/form_generate_resources_prompt.md

    - CRITICAL: When you get a deployment YAML, immediately scan for Service references with the same selector labels and ALWAYS retrieve those ConfigMaps
    - MANDATORY: Health checks (liveness, readiness) - MUST BE ADDED IF MISSING BASE ON RAG DOCUMENT
    - MANDATORY: Resource requests and limits - MUST BE ADDED IF MISSING BASE ON RAG DOCUMENT
-   - MANDATORY: delete the namespace from the YAML
+   - CRITICAL: delete the namespace from the YAML in the metadata section.
    - Apply YAML cleaning best practices to remove cluster-specific metadata, unwanted annotations, and status sections
    - Remove kubectl.kubernetes.io/last-applied-configuration and argocd.argoproj.io/* annotations
    - Remove entire status section from all resources